 - Writing Sample: Submit a piece of writing that shows evidence of ability to think creatively and to write clearly.
 Published articles, a master's thesis, unpublished papers, or term papers may be submitted as evidence.

-- Application Fee: The $40 application fee can be paid online by credit card at the time of submission of the application form, or at a later time through the Application Status website.
+- Application Fee: The $40 application fee should be paid online by credit card at the time of submission of the application form.
+If you have trouble making the payment, you can log back in after submitting through the Application Status website.
 You may also mail a check or money order payable to "Boston College" to the address below.
 The application fee is not refundable.

 - Application Status: After you have submitted the electronic application, you should receive a confirmation email immediately, and a second email containing your BC Eagle ID number and username withing 1-2 business days (not including weekends).
 You may use this number to check the status of your application materials on the Application Status website.